Active Directory User Login Report with or without PowerShell

 Step 5.
 Under the Users Workload Select the “Login” category.

 Step 6.
-Use the duration picker to select the timeline from which you want to make the Active Directory user login report.
+Use the duration picker to select the timeline from which you want to make the Active Directory last login report.

 Step 7.
 Click on the Preview button, and take a look at the user list before the export.